Love the Skin You’re In Family Day 2019 is officially in the books! We had a great time and learned a lot and I am so grateful for the wonderful day!

 Jawad, from Young Audiences of Houston, started us off right with a beautiful interactive concert, during which he reminded us that no one is perfect, everyone makes mistakes, that we are all different kinds of smart, and that music can impact our mood.
 Then we rotated through three really fun activities.
 We worked with Nina Garcia, a registered Drama therapist, who taught us that emotions are transferable!
 We danced with Danielle a dance and movement therapist from Therapy by Angelina, who helped us to move for our mood.
 Then we created origami hearts with Dr. Meena Julapalli who reminded us that we have the power to help our heart be happy.

-We wrapped up with a yummy lunch and announcements for the future and then a hilarious session of laughter yoga.
+We wrapped up with a yummy lunch from HEB and announcements for the future and then a hilarious session of laughter yoga.
 Thank you so much to all of our creative pros who helped us to learn about lovin’ the skin we are in!
 Check out more resources and upcoming events at: www.achildrenshouse.org.